Hands on: Fitbit Inspire HR review

 You’ve got the color choices of black, lilac or white for this new tracker.

-On the right hand side of the body of the tracker is a singular button that you can use to wake the device and take you back to the homescreen.
-To go through your variety of stats you’ll be using a touchscreen, but it isn't as reactive as a smartwatch display.
+On the right hand side of the body there's a singular button that you can use to wake the device and take you back to the home screen.
+To go through your various stats you’ll be using a touchscreen, but it isn't as responsive as a smartwatch display.

-This is still a very basic tracker, and the size of the device reflects that.
-It's not particularly thin though

-It comes with a swimproof design which means you can wear this into the shower without worrying about it getting ruined.
+It comes with a swim-proof build which means you can wear this in the shower without worrying about it getting ruined.
 Be warned though, this isn’t capable of tracking your swims.
 You’ll have to opt for the Fitbit Charge 3 to get that added benefit.

 Fitness

-The Inspire HR comes with a lot of basic fitness tracking you get from the cheaper product like daily step tracking and other features but it also boasts Connected GPS and a heart rate tracker.
+The Inspire HR comes with a lot of basic fitness tracking features, such as daily step tracking and the like, but it also boasts connected GPS and a heart rate tracker.

-This is one of the most accomplished budget fitness trackers Fitbit has created, and it comes with a variety of 15 or more exercise modes as well.
+This is one of the most accomplished budget fitness trackers Fitbit has created, and it comes with 15 or more exercise modes as well.
 It also has a VO2 Max monitor, as well as sleep tracking tech and guided breathing exercises.

-We’ve yet to use the Fitbit Inspire HR for any workouts, but it feels comfortable enough to go for a jog with and we reckon this should be a good set up for anyone looking for the core basics from a workout.
+We’ve yet to use the Fitbit Inspire HR for any workouts, but it feels comfortable enough to go for a jog with and we reckon this should be a good setup for anyone looking for the core basics from a workout companion.

-There are also added benefits such as female health tracking, which is also available on the Fitbit smartwatch range previously.
-It gives you a clear picture of your menstrual cycle, with far more detail within the app.
+There are also added benefits such as female health tracking, which is also available on the Fitbit smartwatch range.
+This gives you a clear picture of your menstrual cycle, with far more detail within the app.

-Fitbit says this feature has been a big success for the company on other products so it wants to expand its use with its latest range of trackers.
+Fitbit says this feature has been a big success for the company on other products, so it wants to expand its use with the latest range of trackers.
 You can also get notifications directly from your phone, but Fitbit has yet to fully reveal what those notifications will do for you.

 Battery life

-According to Fitbit, the Inspire HR is set to last you “up to 5 days” usage.
-That likely means further workouts with your tracker will bring about a lower average battery life score for your tracker.
+According to Fitbit, the Inspire HR is set to last you “up to 5 days” between charges.
+That will vary based on how heavily you use it though of course, so regular workouts might result in lesser life.

-That’s still a good portion of a week and it’s similar to other fitness trackers we’ve tested in the past.
-We’ll be sure to put Fitbit’s claim through a proper test when it comes to the time of our full review.
+But that's a good portion of a week and it’s similar to other fitness trackers we’ve tested in the past.
+We’ll be sure to put Fitbit’s claim through a proper test for our full review.

 Early verdict

-The Inspire HR isn’t a particularly cheap fitness tracker when you look at the competition, but in the world of Fitbit it's a lot cheaper than a Fitbit Charge 3.
+The Inspire HR isn’t a particularly cheap fitness tracker when you look at the competition, but it's a lot cheaper than a Fitbit Charge 3 and some other Fitbit options.

 If you want that brand name, or the ability to connect with the Fitbit app, you're likely to be happy with what's offered here on the Inspire HR.

-Fitbit has brought lots of features here to the range without that huge price tag of the Fitbit Charge 3, and if you’re a beginner looking to motivate themselves into getting fitter the Inspire HR may be the perfect tracker for you.
+Fitbit has brought lots of features here to the range without the huge price tag of the Fitbit Charge 3, and if you’re a beginner looking for the motivation to get fitter, the Inspire HR may be the perfect tracker for you.